 Jamie Mayerfeld (Ph.D., Princeton University, 1992) is Professor of Political Science and Adjunct Professor in Law, Societies, and Justice.
-He is also a faculty associate of the Center for Human Rights and an associate faculty member of the Program on Values.
+He is also a faculty associate of the Center for Human Rights and an associate faculty member of the Program on Ethics.

 Mayerfeld specializes in political theory and human rights.
 He is the author most recently of The Promise of Human Rights: Constitutional Government, Democratic Legitimacy, and International Law (University of Pennsylvania Press, 2016).
 In this book, he develops an account of constitutional democracy as a cooperative project enlisting both domestic and international guardians to strengthen the protection of human rights.
 His other publications include Suffering and Moral Responsibility (Oxford University Press, 1999) and articles on various topics in political theory, moral philosophy, human rights, and international criminal law.